 Interim Dean, School of Community and Rural Health

 The University of Texas Health Science Center Tyler

 Master of Public Health

-The Master of Public Health (MPH) program at the UT Health Science Center at Tyler (UT Health) will provide students with marketable skills and qualifications in the core functions of public health, including research, assessment, policy development, and assurance.
+The Master of Public Health (MPH) program at the UT Health Science Center at Tyler (UT Health) provides students with marketable skills and qualifications in the core functions of public health, including research, assessment, policy development, and assurance.
 View or download the program brochure.